COMP231001team3/COMP231_Sec.001_W2024_Team3_MedConnect/README.md

 The project is created using MERN stack as a part of Software development project course for Centennial College.

 To run the app run command from the project folder: npm start.
-It will run frontend and backend.
+It will run both frontend and backend servers.

 ## Folder structure:
 + client: contains frontend